FazOuard/CS-girlies-make-learning-fun/readme.md

 npm install -D tailwindcss postcss autoprefixer<br />

 And I get them installed  but it's not all, I have to create two js files, one for postcss and one for tailwindcss, and then implement tailwind in index.css... and then it might work!<br />

+I have three folders : components, pages and assets.
+Inside assets, two folders : one for images and one for maps: to explain then pretty much it.. there are json files that I downloaded from the Tiled plateform, it's an editor and creator plateform for pixelided images..
+All I have to do is create the image and then create areas that the character shouldn't go beyond for example red and download the file into json file instead of png that way my code will take into consideration red areas components.. that will have different format in the matrix!